-Occupation/Student: Full time student, University of Washington
+Occupation/Student: recent graduate, University of Washington

 Did you grow up spending a lot of time in the outdoors: My family are originally farmers from Oromia in Ethiopia so we’re used to the outdoors.
 Since we moved to Washington, I started hiking a lot with my sister and my brother who are closest in age.
 My other siblings are all a lot younger than us.
 It’s usually pretty easy in the summer.
 We go as much as we can.
 When school starts its harder.
 We’re full time students and we also work.
 My brother is at University of Washington and my sister is at North Seattle College

 When I moved here I assumed that in the US I wouldn’t have the same connection with nature.
 I thought it would just be mostly urban.
 My sister and brother and I started hiking because we weren’t spending enough time together.
 We’re usually on our phone even when we do hang out.
 When we go hiking we talk so much because there’s no phone connection to distract us.
 In the city we would be distracted right away because of our phones.
 Nature brings us together.
 We feel really connected in nature.
 I feel like I discover new things about them since the three of us started hiking consistently together.
 Usually people are uncomfortable with silence.
 They’re uncomfortable with stillness.
 We’re constantly when checking social media to fill silences and ward off stillness.
 Silences in nature aren’t awkward.
 There’s a fullness to them.
 You can hear and experience so many things.

 On balancing the outdoors, work and studying full time